HSBC sets out ambition to build a net zero economy

 Terms and definitions

-Our ambition to provide between USD750bn to USD1 trillion in finance and investment to support our customers in their transition to net zero extends our 2017 commitment to provide USD100bn of sustainable finance by 2025.
+Our ambition to provide between USD750bn to USD1 trillion in finance and investment to support our customers in their transition to net zero and a sustainable future extends our 2017 commitment to provide USD100bn of sustainable finance by 2025.

 The ambition includes HSBC’s financing, facilitation and investment activities, and reflects an aggregation of financial flows (volume) where sustainability criteria are applied to the financing, facilitation or investment activities enabled through HSBC’s businesses and client relationships.